 SWOT Analysis Strengths Iran boasts high numbers of skilled graduates in technical fields such as engineering, construction and science.
+The outlook for Iran's economic and trade growth is improving due to the gradual lifting of sanctions, which began in 2013.
 The transport network offers good internal and cross-border connections, and is currently able to meet the country's supply chain needs.
-The banking sector is relatively well developed, allowing extension of finance and credit to citizens.
-A well established intelligence agency and robust counter-terrorist capabilities deter attacks in most areas of the country.
-Weaknesses Costs of employment are increases because the Iranian Labour Code affords workers a high level of protection and generous benefits.
+Low levels of violent crime mean that foreign workers and business property are relatively safe.
+Weaknesses Costs of employment are increasing because the Iranian Labour Code affords workers a high level of protection and generous benefits.
 The costs of inland transportation, as well as the risk of congestion and traffic accidents disrupting supply chains, is raised due to reliance on the road network as the dominant freight mode.
-There is widespread corruption and heavy handed censorship, which will pose unforeseeable operational costs and limit business activities.
-The expansion of IS in Iraq poses a significant risk to Iran's security.
+Trade bureaucracy is highly time consuming and places an onerous burden on importers and exporters.
+Businesses in Iran face heightened security risks due to the country's involvement in regional conflicts and the presence of several active domestic terrorist groups.
 Opportunities The literacy rate of the labour force is increasing as the benefits of investment in primary school education are filtering through.
 The development of road and rail connections with Iran's neighbours highlights the country's potential to develop into key transit point for East-West trade.
 Relaxing of sanctions is resulting in greater foreign direct investment inflows.
-There is potential to combat the drug supply into Europe through programmes in Iran.

-SWOT Analysis s - Continued Threats The availability of highly skilled labour is restricted as the brain drain results in an exodus of technically qualified workers.
+SWOT Anal ysis - Continued The threat of IS has increased the urgency of reaching an agreement over Iran's nuclear programme, and offers an avenue for greater cooperation, increased dialogue, and better relations with global powers.
+Threats The availability of highly skilled labour is restricted as the brain drain results in an exodus of technically qualified workers.
 The risk of electricity and water shortages will be enhanced due to growth in energy- and water-intensive agricultural, mining and manufacturing industries.
 Lax intellectual property protection carries the threat of patent theft, fraud or infringement, leading to profit losses.
-Even if sanctions are lifted, the difficult operating environment in Iran, typified by high taxes and widespread corruption, will continue to deter investors.
+Even when sanctions are lifted, the impact of cyber and financial crime on businesses will remain significant, requiring investors to provide expensive security and preventative measures.